mialkin/docs/unix/tools/crontab.md

 The **cron** is a daemon to execute scheduled commands.

-The **crontab** (CRON TABle) is a file which contains the schedule of cron entries to be run and at specified times.
-File location varies by operating systems
+The **crontab**, short from cron table, is a file which contains the schedule of cron entries to be run and at specified times.
+File location varies by operating systems.

-Command | Description
--|-
-crontab -l | Display the current crontab crontab -r | Remove the current crontab crontab -e | Edit the current crontab crontab -u user2 -l | Show crontab for user2 sudo crontab -l | Show crontab for root
+## Semantics

 <pre>
 # ┌───────────── minute (0 - 59)